anthonydouglas88111/portfolio/README.md

 1. When creating custom theme the css variables only take hsl value seperated by space
 2. Theme color for Animated Logo have to be hard coded.

-## ✉️ Setup Nodemailer

-### Create Nodemailer User and Password

-1. Go to your Google Mail app or any other Google App.
-2. Click on your `Profile`
-3. Click on `Manage your Google Account`
-4. Go to `Security`
-5. Under `How you sign in Google` go to `2-Step Verification`
-6. Under `2-Step Verification` go to `App passwords`
-7. Create an app (e.g., portfolio-nodemailer), and copy the generated password securely.
-Use it as the value for the `NODEMAILER_PASS` variable and your email as the value for `NODEMAILER_USER` variable in `.env` file.
-[Note: Passwords are not visible once closed; if forgotten, delete the old app and create a new one.]

 ### ✨ Seo